 The Brown Banana: Medium brown in color and formed into a C or S shape, healthy poop passes regularly and easily.
 These poops don’t smell like roses, but they aren’t terribly stinky either.
 If you see a lot of brown bananas in the toilet bowl, rest assured your child pooping well.

 Loosey Goosey: Bowel movements that are loosely formed are a signal that food is moving too fast through the colon.
 This type of stool often shows pieces of undigested food and varies in color.
-If loose stools are a chronic condition for your child (instead of an acute bout of diarrhea) it may be caused by: low stomach acid, food sensitivities/ allergies, or a chronic low level infection or parasite.
+If loose stools are a chronic condition for your child (instead of an acute bout of diarrhea) it may be caused by: low stomach acid, food sensitivities/ allergies, or a chronic low level infection.
 See a holistic health practitioner to find the root cause of loosey goosey stools.

 Shades of White: Stool that is lighter in general color, is white, or has a greenish tint could mean the body has been exposed to refined/processed/damaged fat OR has ingested too much natural fat and the gallbladder (the organ that releases bile to emulsify fat) isn’t able to properly digest it.
 If you see light colored stools in the toilet often, watch your child’s processed fat intake and perhaps get a gallbladder check if they don’t resolve with dietary changes.